-IN 1927, THE HARLEM RENAISSANCE arrived on Manhattan Island.
-Silvery laughter knocked me out of a dream.
-I was fourteen and not used to sleeping on pin curls.
-I heard three voices: Daddy's, Mama's, and a loud, laughing woman.
-Then music more jumpy and alive than any player piano roll.
-I sat up straight in bed.
+IN 1927, THE HARLEM RENAISSANCE arrived in Alameda, with a silvery laughter that knocked me out of a dream.
+I was thirteen and not used to sleeping on pincurls.
+I heard three voices-Daddy's, Mamas, and a loud, laughing woman.
+Then music-I sat up straight in bed-more jumpy and alive than any player piano roll.

-I crouched on the stairs to peer into the living room where the most astonishing scene hit my eyes.
-A bright spirit, with skin the same color as the walnut Victrola, was changing a record and winding it up.
-Her hair wrapped in a bright scarf, she wore bangles on her wrists and seams up her stockings.
+I crouched on the stairs to peer into the living room, where the most astonishing scene hit my eyes!
+A bright spirit with skin the color of the walnut Victrola changed a record and was winding it up.
+Her head wrapped in a bright scarf, she wore bangles on her wrists and seams up her stockings, black on her walnut legs.

-She cried out, "Henry, our people, we're creating our own culture-" There the needle scratched, the high-hat cymbals hissed, and slow bluesy horns came out the tinny speaker.
-"It's new and electric and will change the course of history."
+She cried out, "Henry, our people, we're creating our own culture-" The scratch of a needle and the hiss of a high hat, then these slow bluesy horns came out the tinny speaker.
+"It's new and electric and will change the course of history!"

 On the entry bench, where people tossed their hats and umbrellas, there lay a coat with an enormous fur collar and cuffs.
-I stuck my foot through the balusters, and pushed my toes into the silvery pile.
-The tickle was delicious.
-The lady moved her hips in a dance step and waved her arms-shocking, I dare say, but she was just the most modern of modern girls.
-Right there in our home.
+I peeped my foot through the balusters and pushed my toes into the silvery pile.
+The tickle was delicious and the lady moved her hips in a dance step and waved her arms-shocking I dare say but she was just the most modern of modern girls!
+Right there in our home!
+Mama and Daddy didn't act like anything was wrong.

 "There's this sense of unity like you could never imagine.
-You know the Negro has never really felt free in America.
-And.
-We.
-Are.
-Literally.
-Flying.
-Chick Webb at the Savoy.
-Frankie Manning, and Whitey's Lindy Hoppers.
-Art, fashion, poetry-Black In-tel-lect is on dis. play."
-She was dancing with Daddy.

-They were all drinking wine-a bottle from before Prohibition.
-Mama spotted me with my shining eyes, and called out, "Bernice!
-Come down here and meet your cousin."
-I reluctantly removed my feet from the fur and swung down the stairs, feeling dopey and gay at the same time.
-Mama took my hand.
+You know the Negro has never really felt free in America, - And We!
+Are!
+Literally!
+Flying!
+Chick Webb at the Savoy!
+Frankie Manning and Whitey's Lindy Hoppers!
+Art, fashion, poetry-Black In-tel-lect is on!
+Dis!
+Play!"
+She was dancing with Daddy!
+They were all drinking wine-a bottle from before Prohibition, from Mama's Italian cousins.
+She spotted me with shining eyes and called out, "Bernice!
+Come down here and meet your cousin!"
+Confused, I swung down the stairs, feeling dopeless and gay at the same time.
+Mama reached out and slipped her hand around mine like butter on a biscuit.
 "Say hello to Miss Lunette."

-I was smashed into a hug that smelled of jazz-mine soap and cigarette smoke, and then twirled around three times.
-I ducked under a strong and graceful brown arm, and as I fell into his arms, I saw Daddy's pencil-thin mustache, sweat on his lips right by my eye.
-He dipped me deep, and I just swooned.
+I was smashed into a hug that smelled of earth and jazz-mine soap and cigarette smoke, then twirled around three whole times, whee!
+I ducked under a strong and graceful brown arm and as I fell into his arms I saw beads of sweat below Daddy's black pencil-thin mustache, his shining teeth right by my eye.
+He dipped me deep and I just swooned!

 "Maybe someone should go to bed and we'll do proper introductions in the morning," he said, spinning me to Mama.
-"It's a big surprise for little eyes."
+"It's a big surprise for little eyes!"